Centre for Computer Research, Education and Services

-A centralized mailhost (mailhost.iacs.res.in) receives and stores/forwards emails which may be accessed via POP or IMAP servers.
-A webmail service allowing access to email via web browsers is also available.
+A centralized mailhost receives and stores/forwards emails.
+Webmail interfaces allowing access to email via web browsers are available.

 A dedicated web server (www.iacs.res.in) provides a platform for hosting institute, departmental and personal web pages.
 The integrity and security of IACS network has become a concern and a firewall restricts access from outside to machines within IACS LAN.

 Other dedicated servers for ftp service, dns service, proxy service, Institutional repository and gateway service are also available in CCRES.

 * Text books on Computer Programming languages and applications